Electron-beam welding: Joining dissimilar materials

 Some metal components cannot be welded, i.e. to melt part of both in the vicinity of the joint, if the materials have different properties.
 It is still possible to realize joints meeting high demands for mechanical compactness and that are perfectly vacuum-tight.
 The principal approach is to melt the one with the lower melting point, while the other remains solid.
 The advantage of electron-beam welding is its ability to localize heating to a precise point and to control exactly the energy needed for the process.
 Higher-vacuum substantially contributes to a positive result.
 A general rule for construction of joints made this way is that the part with the lower melting point should be directly accessible by the beam.

 Local vacuum

-Local vacuum systems allow workpieces to be welded without requiring the workpiece to be enclosed within the work chamber.
+Local vacuum systems allow workpieces to be welded without requiring them to be enclosed in the work chamber.
 Instead, a vacuum is established by sealing the chamber to one section of the workpiece, welding that section, and moving the chamber or the workpiece (continuously or in discrete steps) to additional sections and repeating the process until the weld is complete.
 Using arc welding on pressure vessels requires 100 or more separate welds/cycles with additional processing for each cycle.
 Materials up to 200 mm thick can be welded in a single pass.
 Shrinkage is minimal (heat treatment is advisable).
 Welds avoid oxide or nitride contamination.
 The material retains strength better.
-The weld has fewer flaws/voids, less NDE required and it's been around for decades.
+The weld has fewer flaws/voids, requires less nondestructive examination (NDE), and has been in use for decades.